 When I wanted to use QuickSight to visualize data from one of my applications, I was initially surprised to find that DynamoDB isn't one of the natively supported data sources like Redshift, S3, RDS, and others.
 This makes sense, since DynamoDB is optimized for transactional queries, not running analytical queries.

 In order to run analytics on DynamoDB data with QuickSight, I needed to pipe the data out of DynamoDB.
-To do this, I built a simple data pipeline with Lambda, CloudWatch Events, and S3.
+To do this, I built a simple data pipeline with Lambda, EventBridge scheduled events, and S3.

 Note: This approach works well for a small application like mine (in the hundreds or thousands of rows of data).
 At greater scale there are more optimal and cost effective ways to do reporting, like setting up DynamoDB Streams to only export changes in your data, as opposed to doing a full DynamoDB table scan each week.